Ovidio G. Assonitis: Independent producing career

 In 1979, Assonitis produced The Visitor.
 The film was directed by Giulio Paradisi and featured another all-star cast, including John Huston, Shelley Winters, Mel Ferrer, Glenn Ford and Sam Peckinpah with a cameo appearance by Kareem Abdul-Jabbar and an uncredited Franco Nero in the prologue.
-The film was originally a more straight forward story with a script by Lou Comici, where a child in Atlanta is possessed by a demon and a visiting exorcist from Poland is required to free the child.
+The film was originally a more straightforward story with a script by Lou Comici, where a child in Atlanta is possessed by a demon and a visiting exorcist from Poland is required to free the child.
 However, Paradisi rewrote the script to include more science fiction elements to avoid any associations with The Exorcist.
 The film was a commercial success in Europe upon release, but US distributor American International Pictures chose to recut the film, removing all of Franco Nero's speaking scenes and rearrange the order of some scenes, and the film was not a success.
 However, in 2013, independent distributor Drafthouse Films acquired the film. and re-released the remastered European cut in the United States.
 In the years since, the film has undergone a critical re-evaluation and now holds an approval rating of 78%, based on 18 reviews, and an average rating of 6.4/10 on review aggregator Rotten Tomatoes.
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 5 critics, indicating "generally positive reviews".

-Assonitis returned to directing in 1981 with Madhouse, however the film featured unknown actors and found itself alongside Assonitis' 1972 film, Man from the Deep River, on the infamous video nasty list, a list of horror and exploitation films banned in the United Kingdom by the BBFC in the 1980s for violence and obscenity and as a result, the film never saw a theatrical release in the United Kingdom.
+Assonitis returned to directing in 1981 with Madhouse, but the film featured unknown actors and found itself alongside Assonitis' 1972 film, Man from the Deep River, on the infamous video nasty list, a list of horror and exploitation films banned in the United Kingdom by the BBFC in the 1980s for violence and obscenity and as a result, the film never saw a theatrical release in the United Kingdom.
 The same year, Assonitis was brought in by Warner Bros. to executive produce Piranha II: The Spawning, replacing Jeff Schechtman.
 Miller Drake, who had been hired by Schechtman to co-write the film with Charles H. Eglee and to direct the film, however Assonitis removed Miller from the project and hired Rob Bottin to direct.
 Bottin had already been hired to do the special effects of the film, but soon left to work on The Thing.
 James Cameron was then hired and rewrote the script with Eglee and Assonitis under the pseudonym H.A Milton.
 After the first week of shooting, the set harmony was disturbed by some discussions about the work between the director and the producers (Assonitis, asked to verify the day-to-day activities, arguing with most of Cameron's choices), so while Cameron was only responsible for the shooting, most of the decisions were under Assonitis' authority.
-The film was released through Warner Bros. and Columbia Pictures and was a modest financial success.
+The film was released through Saturn International Pictures domestically and by Columbia Pictures internationally and was a box office bomb.